 For some tumors, surgery may be an option, either alone or in combination with other therapies.
 But because tumors often invade "eloquent" areas of the brain - those responsible for thought, speech and other high-level functions - advanced surgical technologies, such as "awake" brain surgery and brain mapping, enable neurosurgeons to remove as much tumor as possible without injuring vital tissue.

 Many procedures that once required a large opening can now be performed minimally invasively, resulting in shorter recovery times and reduced risk of complications.
-And with the development of radiosurgery - using the Gamma® Knife or Trilogy System - some tumors can be treated without any incision at all.

 Offers New Treatment Options for Spinal Tumors